 Cues about a partner's focus of attention can be used for distributing effort and coordinating joint attention in a collaborative task.
 In this paper we develop some theoretical foundations and describe a research agenda for the two-way sharing of eye gaze cues in collaborative interaction.
 We describe our previous results on the use of gaze cues by interacting partners, both face-to-face (Hanna & Brennan, 2007; Hanna, Brennan, & Savietta, 2011) and remotely with partners seeing one another's gaze cursors in real time superimposed over a display (Brennan et al., 2008; Neider et al., 2010).
-We are examining the costs and benefits of sharing eye gaze with a partner in referential communication, collaborative search, consensus tasks, and "mind-reading" tasks.
+We are examining the costs and benefits of partners sharing eye gaze in referential communication, collaborative search, reaching consensus, and goal recognition or "mind reading".